-In the internal process of assessment of capital adequacy (ICAAP - Internal Capital Adequacy Assessment Process for the Bank Pool) all material risk factors are modelled.
+In the internal process of assessment of capital adequacy (ICAAP - Internal Capital Adequacy Assessment Process for the Bank Pool and ORSA - Own Risk and Solvencu Assessment) all material risk factors are modelled.
 In this way, a more complete picture is obtained of the economic capital requirement.

-The ICAAP process aims to identify and quantify all material risks, so that the adequacy of the available capital can be assessed and the required capital can be allocated to the business and product lines.
+The ICAAP of the Company consists of the combined ICAAP of the Bank Pool and ORSA of the Insurance pool.
+The ICAAP/ORSA process ins intended to identify and quantify all material risks, so that the adequacy of the available capital can be assessed and the required capital can be allocated to the business and product lines.